Ocon wins chaotic Hungarian GP, Hamilton takes F1 lead

-BUDAPEST, Hungary (AP) — Frenchman Esteban Ocon won a chaotic Hungarian Grand Prix on Sunday while Lewis Hamilton finished third to take the Formula One championship lead from Max Verstappen by six points heading into the midseason break.
+BUDAPEST, Hungary (AP) — Frenchman Esteban Ocon won a chaotic Hungarian Grand Prix on Sunday while an exhausted Lewis Hamilton finished third to take the Formula One championship lead from Max Verstappen by six points heading into the midseason break.

+Hamilton needed a check from the Mercedes team doctor after the race.

+“Had really big dizziness and everything got a bit blurry,” he said.
+“I have been fighting all year really with the health, staying healthy after what happened at the end of last year (with coronavirus).”

 Verstappen placed 10th after being taken out early in the race by Hamilton’s Mercedes teammate Valtteri Bottas in a first-lap crash that caused him and four others to retire.